-Ms. Collins has been President of Cambium LLC, a Chicago-based advisory firm serving small and medium-sized businesses, since 2007.
-From 1998 to 2007, Ms. Collins was Managing Director of Svoboda Capital Partners LLC, a private equity firm and is currently a member of its advisory board.
-From 1992 to 1998, Ms. Collins was a principal in Corporate Finance at William Blair & Company LLC.
-She is currently a member of the advisory board of Cedar Street Asset Management and 5th Century Partners, LLC.
+Ms. Collins has been President of Cambium LLC, a Chicago-based business and financial advisory firm serving small and medium-sized businesses, since 2007.
+From 1998 to 2007, Ms. Collins was Managing Director of Svoboda Capital Partners LLC, a private equity firm and is currently a member of the advisory board of this firm.
+From 1992 to 1998, Ms. Collins was a principal, in Corporate Finance at William Blair & Company LLC.
+She is currently a member of the advisory board of Cedar Street Asset Management.
 Ms. Collins has served on the Audit Committees of several publicly traded companies across a wide range of industries.
-She is currently a director and Chair of the Audit Committees of CIBC Bancorp USA Inc. and CIBC Bank USA, and a director, member of the Audit Committee and Compensation Committee of Ulta Beauty, Inc. She is also a director and member of the Audit Committee of Ryan Specialty Group Holdings, Inc., She has previously served on the Audit Committees of Integrys Energy Group, Inc., Molex, Inc., and Bucyrus International.
+She is currently a director and Chair of the Audit Committees of CIBC Bancorp USA Inc. and CIBC Bank USA, and a director, member of the Audit Committee and the Nominating and Governance Committee of Ulta Beauty, Inc. She is also a director and member of the Audit Committee of Ryan Specialty Holdings, Inc. She has previously served on the Audit Committees of Integrys Energy Group, Inc., Molex, Inc., and Bucyrus International.
 Ms. Collins holds a Bachelor of Arts degree in Economics from Yale University and a Master of Business Administration degree from Harvard Graduate School of Business.